waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ## Sprint Review

-Through this sprint, I've progressively refined my website's feature set and design up to the point where both me and my stakeholder groups are with the end result.
+Through this sprint, I've progressively refined my website's feature set and design up to the point where both me and my stakeholder groups are very happy with the end result.
 I've also tested all my website's features, and though some issues were identified, they have all been fixed.